 The St. Regis San Francisco

 Modern luxury that hits the mark in every category, minus a historical building or traditionally highbrow neighborhood

 In contrast to San Francisco's grand old dames, this is luxury, 21st-century style.
 The St. Regis was built from the ground up in 2005, and its modern glass exterior and contemporary art collection make the hotel seem like an extension of its artsy neighbors, the San Francisco Museum of Modern Art and the Museum of the African Diaspora.
 But the St. Regis doesn't just rely on a pretty face to keep guests happy.
 Inside you'll find what's arguably San Francisco's finest in luxury.
-Highly attentive, personalized service includes a 24-hour butler staff (for suite rooms, only).
+Highly attentive, personalized service includes a 24-hour butler staff (for suite rooms only).
 The relaxation rooms at Remede Spa serve chocolate truffles and champagne.
-The hotel's Michelin-starred Ame restaurant is a notable destination in its own right.
 And the rooms and suites match the city's best for space, superior technology, and amenities.
 In every luxury category, the St. Regis hits the mark.

 The hotel is also committed to maintaining the sleek space from top to bottom: the lobby was renovated in 2013 and now features custom-designed furniture, rugs, and art installations in metallic hues, dark blues, and black lacquer.
 The sophisticated color scheme draws its inspiration from the pervasive fog that often blankets San Francisco, while the clean lines of the furnishing create a minimalist design statement that speaks to the hotel's neighboring cultural institutions.